Netflix is removing online reviews on July 30

 This isn't the first time the company has changed a feature used to provide feedback on its offerings.

 The streaming service used to allow people to rate programs with one to five stars.
 But, early last year, the company changed it to a simple thumbs up or thumbs down.
-People criticized the move because Netflix provides a percent "match" based on what it determines you'll like or dislike from your thumbs up or down, negating the work users already put into rating content with stars.
+Some people criticized the move as overly simplistic.
 Forbes contributor Paul Tassi said the new system was "the epitome of uselessness."
-Netflix, meanwhile, has said it has received more ratings as a result.
+Netflix, meanwhile, still uses the star-rating data and has said it has received more ratings under its thumbs-up-thumbs-down system.

 Netflix's written reviews allowed users to explain why they doled out five stars, for instance, to Parks and Recreation.
 But they only ever appeared on Netflix's website, not its many apps, and a Netflix spokeswoman said the written reviews didn't influence the system Netflix used to recommend shows to you.